-The frequency of these reviews shall be at the time of new hiring and at least once every quarter.
+The frequency of these reviews shall be at the time of new hiring and at least bi-annually.
 Such reviews shall be evidenced through signatures and date of review by the head of the HR Unit.
-For any documents that are missing or removed from personal files, a log shall be maintained.
+For any documents that are missing or removed from personal files, a log shallbe maintained.
+Save the periodic reviews by HR unit, in case personal file of any employee is under review, the HR unit will notify the relevant employee.

-5.14.
-Recruitment Process for Chief Executive Officer
+5.13 Recruitment Process for Chief Executive Officer